Here’s a riddle for everyone in the financial services industry.

-Banks, credit unions and others who provide financial services today have a tough challenge on their hands: how to deliver the best possible quality of service – but also achieve the highest possible operational efficiency.
+Banks, credit unions, and others who provide financial services today have a tough challenge on their hands: figuring out how to deliver the best service while also achieving the highest possible operational efficiency.

 Of course, that’s a challenge in almost any industry.
 However, it’s particularly thorny in financial services.
-That’s where you’re most likely to see organizations constantly expanding services portfolios through M&A, as well as adding more and more kinds of loans and other services to product lines to stay competitive.
+That’s where you’re most likely to see organizations constantly expanding service portfolios through M&A, as well as adding more and more kinds of loans and other services to their product lines to stay competitive.

 So what’s it going to take for that rep to address customer questions and concerns quickly and accurately enough to both keep the customer happy and keep the organization running efficiently?
-A centralized, well-designed knowledgebase will do these three things:
+A centralized, well-designed knowledge base.
+Effective knowledge management in financial services should do these three things: